Technologicat/unpythonic/doc/macros.md

 The test macros also come in block variants, `with test`, `with test_raises(exctype)`, `with test_signals(exctype)`.

-As usual in test frameworks, the testing constructs behave somewhat like `assert`, with the difference that a failure or error will not abort the whole unit (unless explicitly asked to do so).
+As usual in test frameworks, the test constructs behave somewhat like `assert`, with the difference that a failure or error will not abort the whole unit (unless explicitly asked to do so).
 There is no return value; upon success, the test constructs return `None`.
 Upon failure (test assertion not satisfied) or error (unexpected exception or signal), the failure or error is reported, and further tests continue running.

 All the test variants catch any uncaught exceptions and signals from inside the test expression or block.
 Any unexpected uncaught exception or signal is considered an error.